The happiness of your life greatly depends on the quality of your daily actions.

 3. Start choosing differently for your own well-being.

 A big part of your life is a result of the little choices you make every day.
-If you don’t like some part of your life, it’s time to start tweaking things and making better choices this summer.
+If you don’t like some part of your life, it’s time to start tweaking things and making better choices in the days and weeks ahead.

 4. Start being a little more productive than you are busy.

 There’s a big difference between being busy and being productive.
-If you’re going to put in the work this summer, don’t confuse motion and progress.
+If you’re going to put in the work through the end of the year, don’t confuse motion and progress.
 A rocking horse keeps moving but never makes any forward progress.
 In other words…

 5. Start dedicating time every day to meaningful progress.

-If you only have fifteen minutes today spare, no problem — make those fifteen minutes meaningful.
-Focus on small daily steps this summer.
+If you only have fifteen minutes to spare, no problem — make those fifteen minutes meaningful.
+Focus on small daily steps as you get deeper into the year.
 And even when the struggle is real, remind yourself that it always feels better to be exhausted from taking a small step forward, than it does to be tired of doing absolutely nothing.

-8. Start running toward things, not away from them.
+6. Start moving toward things, not away from them.

 The best way to move away from something negative is to move toward something positive.